FedEx (NYSE:FDX) Given a $179.00 Price Target at JPMorgan Chase & Co.

-FedEx (NYSE:FDX – Get Rating) has been assigned a $179.00 price target by investment analysts at JPMorgan Chase & Co. in a report issued on Wednesday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 8.91% from the company’s current price.
+JPMorgan Chase & Co. set a $179.00 price target on FedEx (NYSE:FDX – Get Rating) in a research report released on Tuesday, Borsen Zeitung reports.

-Other equities research analysts have also recently issued research reports about the company.
-Loop Capital cut FedEx from a “buy” rating to a “hold” rating and cut their target price for the stock from $339.00 to $202.00 in a research note on Friday, September 16th.
-Berenberg Bank set a $190.00 target price on FedEx in a research note on Monday, September 26th.
-Susquehanna Bancshares cut their target price on FedEx from $250.00 to $165.00 in a research note on Thursday, October 13th.
-Cowen lowered their price target on FedEx from $230.00 to $185.00 in a research report on Friday, September 23rd.
-Finally, StockNews.com initiated coverage on FedEx in a research report on Wednesday, October 12th.
-They set a “hold” rating for the company.
-Twelve analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat, FedEx presently has an average rating of “Hold” and an average target price of $203.32.
+Other equities research analysts have also recently issued reports about the company.
+Susquehanna upped their price target on FedEx from $165.00 to $170.00 and gave the company a neutral rating in a research report on Wednesday, December 21st.
+The Goldman Sachs Group set a $218.00 price objective on FedEx in a research note on Tuesday.
+Susquehanna Bancshares dropped their price target on FedEx from $250.00 to $165.00 in a research note on Thursday, October 13th.
+Bank of America decreased their price objective on FedEx from $186.00 to $178.00 and set a neutral rating for the company in a report on Friday, September 23rd.
+Finally, Loop Capital downgraded FedEx from a buy rating to a hold rating and decreased their price objective for the stock from $339.00 to $202.00 in a report on Friday, September 16th.
+Thirteen research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, FedEx currently has a consensus rating of Hold and a consensus price target of $203.84.

 About FedEx